 At some point during my studies in Yoga, Oriental Medicine, Hawaiian Healing and Ayurveda a teacher once shared with me, “Until you can see Love in all things, until you can Love all people, you’re not ready to practice this medicine.”
-I remember being floored, my gut turned inside out (at the time, not good for my IBS, which I’m happy to share is completely healed through Natural Medicine), my dreams dashed for a second, but my heart was racing and the internal me was shouting “Yes, Yes, Yes!”
+I remember being floored, my gut turned inside out (at the time, not good for my IBS, which I’m happy to share is completely healed through Oriental Medicine), my dreams dashed for a second, but my heart was racing and the internal me was shouting “Yes, Yes, Yes!”
 This was a moment in time when I realized I was exactly where I was supposed to be.

 In an attempt to bring more clarity to what this means for me in a practical sense, I want to share what yoga is to me.